Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems

 \section{Abstract}

-Current design-space exploration tools cannot accurately evaluate communication-intensive applications whose execution is data-dependent (e.g., graph analytics and sparse linear algebra) on scale-out manycore systems, due to either lack of scalability or lack of detail in modeling the network.
-This paper presents \proj, a novel parallel simulator designed to address the challenges in exploring the design space of distributed multi-chiplet manycore architectures for communication-intensive applications.
-We evaluate \proj at simulating systems with up to a million interconnected processing elements (PEs) while modeling data movement and communication in a cycle-accurate manner.
-In addition to performance, \proj reports the energy, area, and cost of the simulated system, and it comes with a benchmark application suite and two data visualization tools.
+The design space exploration of scaled-out manycores for communication-intensive applications (e.g., graph analytics and sparse linear algebra) is hampered due to either lack of scalability or accuracy of existing frameworks at simulating data-dependent execution patterns.
+This paper presents MuchiSim, a novel parallel simulator designed to address these challenges when exploring the design space of distributed multi-chiplet manycore architectures.
+We evaluate MuchiSim at simulating systems with up to a million interconnected processing units (PUs) while modeling data movement and communication cycle by cycle.
+In addition to performance, MuchiSim reports the energy, area, and cost of the simulated system.
+It also comes with a benchmark application suite and two data visualization tools.

-\proj supports various parallelization strategies and communication primitives such as task-based parallelization and message passing, making it highly relevant for architectures with software-managed coherence and distributed memory.
-Via a case study, we show that \proj helps users explore the balance between memory and computation units and the constraints related to chiplet integration and inter-chip communication. \proj enables scaling up the systems in which new techniques or design parameters are evaluated, opening the gate for further research in this area.
+MuchiSim supports various parallelization strategies and communication primitives such as task-based parallelization and message passing, making it highly relevant for architectures with software-managed coherence and distributed memory.
+Via a case study, we show that MuchiSim helps users explore the balance between memory and computation units and the constraints related to chiplet integration and inter-chip communication.
+MuchiSim enables evaluating new techniques or design parameters for systems at scales that are more realistic for modern parallel systems, opening the gate for further research in this area.